Printable PDF version

 How to Stay Informed about FERC Rulemakings

 The easiest way to track a specific rulemaking is to sign up for FERC’s eSubscription service.
-A subscription provides emailed notifications on information about FERC specific rulemakings (i.e., issuances of rulemaking, notices about technical conferences, Final Rule, etc.), as well as comments or other filings made in the rulemaking docket.
+A subscription provides emailed notifications on information about FERC specific rulemakings (i.e., issuances of rulemaking, notices about technical conferences, final rules, etc.), as well as comments or other filings made in the rulemaking docket.
 Most rulemaking dockets at FERC will have the prefix “RM” in the docket number.
 Select the RM- docket for the rulemaking you want to receive updates about.
 Depending on how active the rulemaking is, you may receive many emails about the docket.

 Additionally, federal agencies are required to publish a list of rulemakings in their “Unified Agenda” every spring and fall.
 Unified Agendas include a “Regulatory Plan” that is published in the fall and an “Agenda of Regulatory and Deregulatory Actions” that is published in the spring.
 The Unified Agenda allows you to learn about potential FERC rulemakings, as well as updates about ongoing and completed FERC rulemaking dockets.
 To access a list of FERC’s Unified Agenda as required by the rulemaking process, visit reginfo.gov’s Unified Agenda webpage and, under “Select Agency,” find and select the “Federal Energy Regulatory Commission.[3]
 You can also access the Unified Agenda by visiting the Regulatory Agenda on regulations.gov and selecting “Federal Energy Regulatory Commission (FERC)” under the “Select Agency” drop menu.